 |DIVISION OF LOGIC, METHODOLOGY AND PHILOSOPHY OF SCIENCE AND TECHNOLOGY|

-The objectives of the Division of Logic, Methodology and Philosophy of Science and Technology of the International Union of History and Philosophy of Science and Technology, hereinafter designated as the Division, are:
+The objectives of the Division of the Logic, Methodology and Philosophy of Science of the International Union of History and Philosophy of Science, hereinafter designated as the Division, are:

-The Division is affiliated, through the International Union of History and Philosophy of Science and Technology, to the International Council of Scientific Unions (ICSU) for the purpose of achieving its scientific and scholarly objectives and furthering international understanding and cooperation in its field.
+The Division is affiliated, through the International Union of History and Philosophy of Science, to the International Council of Scientific Unions (ICSU) for the purpose of achieving its scientific and scholarly objectives and furthering international understanding and cooperation in its field.